HOW TO PERFORM REPS

 STRENGTH = EFFICIENCY

 Let’s first talk about building strength.
 If you’re training for muscular strength, there’s one thing you should always seek: efficiency.
 And the most efficient movements are compound exercises.
+These types of exercises work multiple muscle groups in the same movement.

 You realize that the bench press is going to recruit your upper body muscles like the chest, shoulders, and triceps.